gguptahcl/aws-ecs-terraform-single-service-multi-containers/README.md

 # AWS Elastic Beanstalk Setup using Terraform

-Purpose of this repository is to create an AWS Elastic Beanstalk Env which will deploy the AWS default Sample Application.
+Purpose of this repository is to create an ECS Cluster and deploy the containers defined in task definition.Here we are deploying 2 containers "hello-world" and "weather-service" defined in a single task definition file.  "hello-world" and "weather-service" have been pushed to ECR repostory using "hello-world" (https://github.com/gguptahcl/hello-world.git) & "weather-service" (https://github.com/gguptahcl/weather-service.git) GIT projects

 ### Prerequisities